MindPointGroup/rtd-peregrine/docs/source/index.rst

-Welcome to MPG Peregrine documentation
+Welcome to MPG Peregrine™ documentation
 ======================================

 MPG Peregrine is an add-on to CrowdStrike Falcon.
 Manage multiple hosts with batch analysis, containment, and remediation.